bjeavons/drupal-heists/slides.md

 * internal & external
 * leadership
 * legal implications
-* be carefull about external messaging
+* be careful about external messaging

 % watch out for links in emails